aleventhal/js2at/README.md

 ## Debugging

-- Both the extension and web page will log their messages to the console.
+- Both the extension and web page will log their messages to their JS consoles.
 - The native messaging host will log to a file called js2at-native-messaging-host.log in the same directory as the messaging host.
+Alternatively, launch chrome from a terminal to view logging output there.
 - The example AT logs to stdout.

 ## The other polyfill